hamishcoleman/thinkpad-ec/README.md

 the patch is shown at the end of the build process and during the pre-flash warning message.

-1. Ensure you have installed the minimum reuired packages On Debian, this can be done with:
+1. Ensure you have installed the minimum required packages On Debian, this can be done with:

     ```